astropy/specreduce/docs/wavelength_calibration/wavelength_calibration.rst

 calibration** is the process of determining this relationship, creating a mapping function or model  that converts pixel coordinates to wavelength values.

-This is often achieved by observing a calibration source with well-known emission or absorption lines at specific wavelengths (e.g., an arc lamp spectrum).
+This is often achieved by observing a calibration source with well-known emission lines at specific wavelengths (e.g., an arc lamp spectrum).
 By identifying the pixel positions of these known spectral features, we can fit a mathematical model that describes the dispersion of the spectrograph.